Bedrock-OSS/bedrock-wiki-legacy/documentation/subpacks.md

 A number specifying the order of the subpacks on the slider.
 (Starts at 0)

 - folder_name
-This corresponds to the name of the folder to be used in this subpack, for example in the examples above this would be "subpack_1" or "other_subpack"
+This corresponds to the name of the folder to be used in this subpack, for example in the examples above this would be `subpack_1` or `subpack_2`.
+These names can be anything you want, they don't need to follow the `subpack_n` format.